-- Track 4 (ABD Track): This 30 credit track is for students who have completed all requirements for a doctoral degree, with the exception of a dissertation at an accredited institution of higher learning (the Immersive Weekend experience is optional)
+- 30 Credit ABD Option: is for students who have completed all requirements for a doctoral degree, with the exception of a dissertation at an accredited institution of higher learning (the Immersive Weekend experience is optional)

 Curriculum for the EdD in Higher Education Leadership & Organizational Studies is divided into five components:

 - The Signature Core: Leading Change Seminars.
 A series of five cohort-based signature seminars that focus on building the capacity for leadership, innovative thinking, and change management in the organizational context.
 Each taken over 8 weeks for 3 credits during first two years of program.
 Total: 5 classes, 15 credits.